jobzz-kj/Sequelize_JS/README.md

 After the installation of every dependencies we can start coding!!!

 Use my newserver.js file to understand more about the code.
+You will see server and newserver; newserver is the code that we are inserting bulk data in json format, the other is to understand just to insert a single data